imageworks/OpenColorIO-Configs/aces_1.2/README.md

 ##### Technical information

-References and descriptions are provided for each group of Input Transforms below.
+References and descriptions are provided for each group of Input Transforms below:

 - The colorspaces whose names include a transfer function and a gamut name are full implementations of ACES Input Transforms.
     - Ex.
-The ARRI 'V3 LogC (EI160) - Wide Gamut' colorspace
+The ARRI `V3 LogC (EI160) - Wide Gamut` colorspace
     - Ex.
-The RED 'REDlogFilm - DRAGONcolor2' colorspace
+The RED `REDlogFilm - DRAGONcolor2` colorspace
     - Ex.
-The Canon 'Canon-Log - DCI-P3 Daylight' colorspace
+The Canon `Canon-Log - DCI-P3 Daylight` colorspace
-- The colorspaces starting with 'Linear - ' convert to or from a specific gamut but do not apply a transfer function.
+- The colorspaces starting with `Linear - ` convert to or from a specific gamut but do not apply a transfer function.
-- The colorspaces starting with 'Curve - ' apply a transfer function but do not convert between gamuts.
+- The colorspaces starting with `Curve - ` apply a transfer function but do not convert between gamuts.

 #### ADX